Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Measuring irreversibility

 \subsection{Classes of displacements and their distributions.}

-We consider a system that is observed at discrete time intervals $\Delta t$, in which it moves from the initial position $x'$ to $x$ and define the displacement $\ell=x-x'$.
+We consider a system that is observed at discrete time intervals $\Delta t$, in which it moves from the initial position $x'\equiv x_t$ to $x\equiv x_{t+\Delta t}$, and define the displacement $\ell=x-x'$.
+We start by considering the case of stationary systems so that there is no dependence on the overall time $t$.
+We discuss the generalization to time-dependent dynamics in Section~\ref{sec: time_dep}.

 In many systems, such as biomolecular condensates~\cite{Hyman2014}, protein and DNA (un)folding~\cite{woodside_reconstructing_2014, thorneywork_direct_2020}, cell membrane domains~\cite{Sakamoto23membrane} and broader diffusion in the cytoplasm~\cite{Cherstvy14}, the diffusive motion takes place in physically distinct environments.
 For such heterogeneous diffusion, be it with respect to an inhomogeneous diffusion coefficient and/or complex energy landscapes, it is natural to group displacements on the basis of where they take place, which is a key novelty of our approach.
 We categorize displacements based on where the initial and final positions are with respect to reference boundaries.
 These displacement distributions were studied experimentally in Ref.~\cite{McSwiggen19}, and shown to contain relevant information about the diffusive nature of motion in biomolecular condensates and their equilibrium properties~\cite{Bo21}.
 In the example depicted in Fig.~\ref{fig: fig1}(a), we draw a boundary at $x=k$ and partition all possible displacements into three classes, forming the set $\mathcal{C}_3=\{k^\rightarrow,\, k^\leftarrow,\,B\}$.
 The last class is composed of displacements where the initial and final points are on the same side of the boundary (bulk, $B$), like the gray trajectory in Fig.~\ref{fig: fig1}(a).
 The remaining two classes are for displacements where the initial and final points are on opposite sides of $k$, where $k^\rightarrow$ and $k^\leftarrow$ denote displacements that cross $k$ from left to right and right to left (orange and blue trajectories in Fig.~\ref{fig: fig1}(a), respectively.)

 Let us consider as an example, class $k^\rightarrow$, where $x'<k$ and $x>k$.
 The statistics of such displacements are described by the joint probability density of observing a displacement $\ell$ and of the displacement belonging to class $k^\rightarrow$